Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Introduction

 This paper is organized as follows.
-Section \ref{sec:rotor} presents a calculation of entanglement properties of the toy rotor model (\ref{Hrotor}).
-In section \ref{sec:replica} we perform a calculation of entanglement entropy in the $O(N)$ non-linear $\sigma$-model using the replica method and show that the result is in complete agreement with that of the rotor model (certain details of the calculation are given in appendix A).
+As a warm-up, we begin by calculating the entanglement properties of the toy rotor model (\ref{Hrotor}) in section \ref{sec:rotor}.
+In section \ref{sec:wf}, we determine the ground state wave-function of the $O(N)$ non-linear $\sigma$-model and use it to compute the entaglement spectrum and the entanglement entropy.
 Some concluding remarks are presented in section \ref{sec:concl}.
+In the appendix, we give an alternative calculation of the entanglement entropy in the $O(N)$ non-linear $\sigma$-model using the replica method and show that the result is in complete agreement with of our wave-function calculation in section \ref{sec:wf}.